Echidna-Pentest/outlookC2/README.md

 Perhaps due to the limited cases of using SMTP/IMAP for C2 communications, there are fewer detection rules compared to HTTP/HTTPS/DNS.
 However, some of the existing detection rules are as follows.

-- Splunk (Gsuite Outbound Email With Attachment To External Domain) Gsuite Outbound Email With Attachment To External Domain (Not outlook)
+- Splunk (Gsuite Outbound Email With Attachment To External Domain)

 https://research.splunk.com/cloud/dc4dc3a8-ff54-11eb-8bf7-acde48001122/